garrandall/popular-music-data/tracks/just-like-fire-p-nk.md

 (What, what?)
 Oh, what's a girl to do?
 (What, what?)
-Mmmm, what's a girl to do?
+Mmm, what's a girl to do?

 Just like fire, burnin' up the way